ziul-bio/Protegrin-1_Slay_and_ML/README.md

 Some changes were applied in the pipeline to fit the new data.

-Here we describe all the steps required to reproduce the analysis.
+Here we describe all the steps required to reproduce the analysis on the paper "Deep mutational scanning and machine learning reveal sequence-structure-function relationships related to antimicrobial peptide membrane selectivity", Author Justin R. Randall.

 ## Workflow